chapel-lang/chapel/doc/rst/language/spec/task-parallelism-and-synchronization.rst

 The implicit formals of task functions generally have :ref:`the default argument intent <The_Default_Intent>` by default.
 Note that the default intent usually allows the compiler to assume that the value will not be concurrently modified.
-For variables of primitive and class types, this has the effect of capturing the value of the variable at task creation time and referencing that value instead of the original variable within the lexical scope of the task construct.
+That assumption is useful for the compiler to, for example, make a per-task copy of an outer variable of ``int`` type.

 Implicit formals of array types are an exception: they inherit their default intent from the array actual.
 An immutable array has a default intent of